mitmul/pynvvl/README.md

 ## VideoLoader options

 Please specify the GPU device id when you create a `NVVLVideoLoader` object.
-You can also specify the logging level with a argument `log_level` for the constructor of `NVVLVideoLoader`.
+You can also specify the logging level with the argument `log_level` for the constructor of `NVVLVideoLoader`.

 ```
 Wrapper of NVVL VideoLoader